-Support Raising Tips
+Support Raising Philosophy: Japan 2022

-What it is not:
+Support Raising is not:

-- A way to challenge people in their mission thinking
+- A way to challenge people in their mission thinking.

-- A blessing for people to be able to give and help others (Luke 6:38, Mal 3:10, Phil 4:17-20)
+- A blessing for people to be able to give and help others (Luke 6:38, Mal 3:10, Phil 4:17-20).

-- A way to challenge people in their giving
+- A way to challenge people in their giving.

-Support raising is a biblical concept:
+Support Raising IS a biblical concept:

 - Leviticus 27:30, Malachi 3:10 reiterate the Old Testament mandate setting aside one-tenth of all Israel’s wealth for the Lord’s work.